telerik/winforms-docs/codedui/getting-started.md

 ![codedui-getting-started 002](images/codedui-getting-started002.png)

 5\.
-Then, start an application created with Telerik UI for WinForms - in our case this is a form with **RadListControl**.
+Then, start an application created with Progress&reg; Telerik&reg; UI for WinForms - in our case this is a form with **RadListControl**.

 ![codedui-getting-started 003](images/codedui-getting-started003.png)